LuckyJimJD/ProfessionalResponsibility/_pages/syllabus.md

 ### Grading

 Your grade will be based on three mid-term quizzes (10% each) and a final examination (70%).
 The midterm quizzes and final exam will consist of multiple choice questions, similar in format to the Multistate Professional Responsibility Examination (MPRE).
 You will take the quizzes online outside of class by the due dates indicated in the Schedule & Assignments portion of the syllabus.
 You will take the final exam online during the exam period.
 The quizzes and exam will be open book/open notes.

 ### Class Preparation, Attenance, & Participation

-Successful performance in this course depends on completion of all reading assignments before class, regular and prompt class attendence (either in-person or remotely), and constructive engagement during class.
+Successful performance in this course depends on completion of all reading assignments before class, regular and prompt class attendence, and constructive engagement during class.
 Elon Law School's standards and ABA guidance for awarding course credit assume at least two hours of out-of-class student work for each hour of classroom instruction.

 Elon Law School has adopted the following attendance policy for all courses:

 > The Law School administers a policy that a student maintain regular and punctual class attendance in all courses in which the student is registered, including externships, clinical courses, or simulation courses.
 Faculty members will give students written notice of their attendance policies before or during the first week of class.
 These policies may include, but are not limited to: treating late arrivals, early departures, and/or lack of preparation as absences; imposing grade or point reductions for absences, including assigning a failing grade or involuntarily withdrawing a student from the class; and any other policies that a professor deems appropriate to create a rigorous and professional classroom environment.
+>
 > In case of illness or emergency, students may contact the Office of Student and Professional Life, which will then notify the student’s instructors.
 A student may notify the faculty member directly of a planned absence and should refer to individual faculty members regarding any policy that may apply.
 In the case of prolonged illness or incapacity, the student should contact the Office of Student and Professional Life.

 ### Disability Accommodations